-On March 31, 2019 the Company had approximately \$2.1 million in bank debt for a \$3.0 million asset-based credit line, approximately \$116 thousand in cash and cash equivalents, and working capital of approximately \$2.2 million.
+On June 30, 2019 the Company had no bank debt on a \$3.0 million asset-based credit line, approximately \$1.79 million in cash and cash equivalents, and working capital of approximately \$6.6 million.
 The Company's credit line has a maturity date of November 2019, and automatically renews from year to year unless cancelled under the terms of agreement.